|Commander / EDH||Legal|

 Creature — Illusion

-As Ixidron enters the battlefield, turn all other nontoken creatures in play face down.
+As Ixidron enters the battlefield, turn all other nontoken creatures face down.
 (They're 2/2 creatures.)

-Ixidron's power and toughness are each equal to the number of face-down creatures in play.
+Ixidron's power and toughness are each equal to the number of face-down creatures on the battlefield.

 1 month ago